 If your app needs to authenticate end-users, set up OpenID Connect (OIDC).
 If not, set up standard OAuth2.0.

-The authentication overview provides more details about authentication and authorization in CXone.
+The authentication overview provides more details about authentication and authorization in CXone Mpower.

 curl --location 'https://cxone.niceincontact.com/.well-known/openid-configuration'